Veggie Kabobs are so easy to make, and they are a huge crowd-pleaser at summer barbecues or any time of year!

 - ¼ cup water

-- 1 tsp minced garlic (I like the kind in jar for sauces)
+- 1 teaspoon minced garlic (I like the kind in jar for sauces)

-- ½ Tbsp sugar (I use an unrefined sugar called sucanat)
+- ½ tablespoon sugar (I use an unrefined sugar called sucanat)

-- Arrowroot powder (or corn starch) to thicken
+- 1 tablespoon arrowroot powder (or corn starch) to thicken

 - Drain and press water from tofu.
 A helpful hint when grilling tofu, for either kabobs or tofu steaks, is to freeze the tofu first for at least 2 weeks.
 This makes the tofu much more firm which enables it to stay on the skewer much better.
 Freezing is not required for this recipe, but it's helpful.